rust-basel/fullstack-rust-workshop/src/08-adding_items.md

 ## OnSubmit Action - posting items

-Currently we do nothing - except changing the state of the two `hooks`.
+Currently, we do nothing on submit - except changing the state of the two `hooks`.
 Let's add a closure, that posts items to our backend.
 For this we will use `spawn`.
 This allows us to run async function inside our components, which are fired once.

 ```rust